wez/wezterm/docs/config/lua/wezterm/read_dir.md

 {{since('20200503-171512-b13ef15f')}}

-This function returns an array containing the absolute file names of the directory specified.
+This function returns an array containing [`Path`](../Path/index.md) objects
+{{since('nightly', inline=True)}} (strings before that) with the absolute file names of the directory specified.
 Due to limitations in the lua bindings, all of the paths must be able to be represented as UTF-8 or this function will generate an error.

 ```lua
 local wezterm = require 'wezterm'